sibie/tvshow-recommender/README.md

   * Token verification via email to confirm account creation
   * The service itself which is implemented with Spring modules like MVC, Security and JPA

 Sharing this codebase in case it may prove helpful to anyone out there trying to practice their Java and Spring skills.
+Feel free to fork your own branch.

 Do note that I'll be taking down the project from Heroku after May 30th, 2022 as user registration won't work anymore with Gmail SMTP due to changes in their policy for 3rd party use.
 Might take some time to get the time to switch to a new SMTP provider so here are some screenshots of the app for reference: